 This provides a quick way to see which currency pairs are up or down the most over the time frame selected.

 TradingView provides an intraday heatmap (Markets>Currencies>Heat Map.
 This is good for day traders looking to see what is on the move.
-But it only shows intraday data, limiting its usefulness for longer-term traders.
+However, it only shows intraday data, limiting its usefulness for longer-term traders.

 I like the organization of BarChart’s intraday forex heat map.

 MyFXBook provides a heatmap with customizable time frames.
-It covers most commonly traded pairs.
+It covers the most commonly traded pairs.

 Final Word